 - If you must set goals, make sure they’re realistic.

 I get it — some folks have to set goals for the new year and if this is you, take my advice and keep them realistic.

 Maybe you want to conquer the world or make a million dollars.
 I’m not saying that you can’t do those things, but it’s important to make sure your goals are achievable at the same time.

 Setting unrealistic expectations now can lead to New Year’s day depression a year from now if you didn’t achieve your goals because they were impossible.

 For this reason, set your goals but make a point of re-evaluating them each quarter, adjusting them as needed throughout the coming year.

 - Get out and about and invite serendipity.

 Just because you’re hanging by yourself doesn’t mean you have to sit at home alone.

 Check out the local museum or aquarium.
 Try that cocktail bar you’ve been hearing about or go ice skating.
 Take in a movie you’ve been dying to see or find a nature trail to explore.

-If the spirit moves you, get dressed up and go out solo for New Year’s Eve!
+If the spirit moves you and you’re not sure what to do alone on New Year’s, get dressed up and go out solo for a night out!